 How to Control & Get Rid Of Spider Mites On Plants

-Spider mites may be destructive to a garden but that doesn’t mean you can’t control them.
-But don’t take out that bottle of insecticide just yet.
+Spider mites may be destructive to a garden but that doesn’t mean you can’t control spider mites.
+But don’t take out that spray bottle of insecticide just yet.

-These chemicals are known for killing beneficial insects that may help you in removing them from your garden.
+These chemical pesticides are known for killing beneficial insects that may help you in removing these insects from your garden plants.
+Like horticultural oil

-Plus, certain spider mites are resistant to pesticides and may aggravate your problem further.
+Also, certain spider mites are resistant to pesticides and may aggravate your problem further.
+It’s better to use organic methods such as homemade contact sprays.

 Here are some spider mites treatment and better ways to control these pests in your garden: